Moods

 Some people have a defensive approach, burying recognition to a negative mood, but their distancing fragments opportunity to adjust for the moods impact on emotional reactions.

-Mark Thayer wrote, “mood systems have function and utility, or they would not be part of our biopsychology.”
-(Thayer, 1997, p.
+Mark Thayer wrote that moods have “function and utility, or they would not be part of our biopsychology” (Thayer, 1997, p.
 76).
 Thayer argues that moods are a motivating and directing force, a quiet alarm to act or submit.
 Basically, sometimes we take on too much, life overwhelms, and our body gently nudges us to slow down.
 Because of our feeling state warning of depleted resources, small fluctuations in the environment create a greater demand on our system.

 See Burnout for more on this topic